papanui/papanui/printer/README.md

 The printer has the ability to scan pages to a pdf file.
 This file is then sent as an email attachment.
 If a gmail account is used to perform the SMTP mail server function then it requires the account to have *less secure app* turned on.

-See the recommendations from Google on the use of *less secure app*.
+See the recommendations and discussion on the use of *less secure app*.

 https://workspaceupdates.googleblog.com/2019/12/less-secure-apps-oauth-google-username-password-incorrect.html